-Owner & Artistic Director
+Founder & Artistic Director

-Cristina Siegel is the founder and artistic director of Coalesce Center for Dance Artistry.
+Cristina Siegel Ramirez is the Founder and Artistic Director of Coalesce Center for Dance Artistry.
 Her dance education began at four years old and continued into her teens.
-During her youth, Cristina’s interests in dance led to a bigger investment in the arts as she began studying ballet, tap, modern, and jazz.
-Dedication and excellence in dance earned her a scholarship to DeSales University, where she later graduated with a B.A. in Dance with concentrations in ballet and modern, along with a minor in Italian.
+During her youth, her interests in dance led to a bigger investment in the arts as she began studying ballet, tap, modern, and jazz.
+Dedication and excellence in dance earned her a scholarship to DeSales University, where she later graduated with a BA in Dance with concentrations in ballet and modern.
+There, she also graduated with a minor in Italian.

-Jaimie Geddes has been dancing for the past 29 years and has been teaching in New Jersey and Pennsylvania for the past 10 years.
+Jaimie Geddes has been dancing for the past 33 years and has been teaching in New Jersey and Pennsylvania for the past 14 years.
 She trained in ballet, tap, jazz and lyrical at Jazz Unlimited Studio of Dance Arts in NJ, winning numerous regional and national titles.
 She had the privilege of studying with Meghan Braun, Molly Misgalla, Mia Michaels, Joe Lanteri, and Andy Blankenbuehler.